 We place value on children taking pride and care over their work and handwriting is a key part of this.
-In EYFS there is a big emphasis upon fine motor skills so to support this; our EYFS children take part in daily 'Funky Finger' sessions During these sessions the children work silently to complete a task such as threading, sorting bricks or colour matching matchsticks.
+In EYFS there is a big emphasis upon fine motor skills so to support this our EYFS children take part in daily 'Funky Finger' sessions.
+During these sessions the children complete a task such as threading, sorting bricks or colour matching matchsticks.
 During the first half term they spend a few sessions at each activity enabling them to build on their control and motor skills in this task.
-This then moves into correct letter formation, correct entry and exit strokes and upper and lower case letters which they continue to develop during Year 1.